SapporoAlex/Game-African-President/README.md

 ## Gameplay

-In **President's Dilemma**, you must make critical decisions to manage your country's military strength, public order, democracy, and more.
+In **African President**, you must make critical decisions to manage your country's military strength, public order, democracy, and more.
 The rebels are always a threat, and you must use your resources wisely to keep them at bay while maintaining your authority.

 ## Installation